ElahehGolrokh/data-science-salary-range/README.md

 - **Hyperparameter tuning** applied to Random Forest
 - Final Random Forest Regressor trained with best parameters and exported
 - **Built a client-facing API using Gradio** for interactive model inference

 ---

+## 🔄 Automated Pipeline Execution

+The entire data science workflow — including **data preparation, model training, fine-tuning, and evaluation** — can be orchestrated automatically using the `pipeline.py` script powered by **Metaflow**.

+Run the pipeline end-to-end:

+    python pipeline.py run --prepare --train --fine-tune

+This executes all steps defined in the pipeline:
+- **prepare** → Data splitting and preprocessing
+- **train** → Feature selection, model training, and optional fine-tuning
+- **evaluate** → Model evaluation and reporting

+Each stage uses the parameters defined in `config.yaml`, making the process **fully reproducible and configurable**.

+> 💡 **Tip:** You can selectively run specific stages by omitting flags.
+> Example:
+>
+>     python pipeline.py run --evaluate
+>
+> will only run the evaluation phase.

+---